We need to talk about boundaries in the workplace.

 In addition to what’s mentioned above, be on the lookout for: gossip, passive aggressive behavior, individuals being ostracized, and other forms of bullying.
 These are red flags that people are not doing well and need you to pay attention.

 Finally, every leader has to deal with at least one relentless boundary pusher on their staff.
 This person who refuses to adhere to the rules and always has a good excuse for why they need special treatment.

-You want a zero tolerance policy with them too, because they are vampires who will suck your goodwill dry.
+You want a zero tolerance policy with them too, because they will suck your goodwill dry.
 No matter how much you give, it won’t be enough.
 So set a hard line and uphold it.
 It’ll save you a ton of time and energy.